Best personal loans for bad credit in 2025

 Read reviews of Possible Finance for more info.

-Here’s why: Earnin is an app that provides interest- and fee-free cash advances of up to $750 per pay period, using your next paycheck as collateral.
-Using Earnin doesn’t affect your credit, but to use the app you need a steady paycheck, direct deposit into a checking account and a fixed work location.
+Why Earnin stands out: Earnin is an app that provides interest- and fee-free cash advances of up to $750 per pay period, using your next paycheck as collateral.
+Using Earnin doesn’t affect your credit, but to use the app you need a steady paycheck and direct deposit into a checking account.

 Read our full review of Earnin to learn more.

-Afterpay may conduct a soft credit check, but it won’t affect your credit scores.
 The app doesn’t charge interest when you select the pay-in-four option, and there are no fees if you pay on time.
-If your payment is late, you may be charged a late fee of up to 25% of the order value.

 Read our full review of Afterpay to learn more.